 Martin Ryan is a multi-award winning product designer, entrepreneur and inventor of the Cantilevered Saddle.
 Awards include: Dyson Design Award (Ireland, 2005) and JEC Composites Innovation Award (Paris, 2016).
 He is a partner in the consultancy firm, Actionable, which specialises in consumer insight and impactful innovation.
 He is Director of undergraduate studies in Design Innovation at Maynooth University.

 Trevor Vaugh is Principal Investigator in the Maynooth University Innovation Lab (Mi:Lab).
-Mi:Lab is a Government funded, design-led lab, formed to explore higher education system challenges.
-Trevor worked over 12 years as a medical device designer and holds 42 patents.
-Trevor is a partner in the consultancy firm, Actionable, and regularly works with diverse organisations applying design thinking to various challenges
+Mi:Lab is a Government-funded, design-led lab, formed to explore higher education system challenges.
+Trevor worked for over 12 years as a medical device designer and holds over 50 patents.
+Trevor is a partner in the consultancy firm, Actionable, and regularly works with diverse organisations applying design thinking to various challenges.

 "In a world of hyper change and complexity where being innovative is the difference between success and failure, this book is a must read.
 For leaders responsible for innovation that need a comprehensive understanding of design innovation, as well as the practical tools to apply, this has it all to ensure your innovations deliver the right value to your users and market again and again." - Mark Brennan, Vice President Software Development, SAP Labs Ireland.